Insights

 Lighten the Tone

-Chinese design, and culture in general, tends to be softer and less confrontational.
-Designs that are heavy and dark, or edgy and aggressive, may convey an uncomfortable and unexpected impression.
+Chinese design and culture generally favor softer and less confrontational aesthetics.
+Heavy, dark, or edgy designs might convey an uncomfortable impression.

 Avoid culturally insensitive issues